ray-project/ray/doc/source/data/transforming-data.rst

 Choosing between tasks and actors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Ray Data transforms batches with either tasks or actors.
+Actors perform setup exactly
-If your transformation involves
+once.
+In contrast, tasks require setup every batch.
+So, if your transformation involves
 expensive setup like downloading model weights, use actors.
 Otherwise, use tasks.

 To learn more about tasks and actors, read the